You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Cloaking is a dishonest method to boost the SERP rank of a specific Web page.
 Search engine giant Google has a strict policy against websites that feature cloaking, which includes labeling those sites as bad neighborhoods and banning them altogether from their index.

-Comment Tags are part of the HTML source code that allow the input of text remarks and commentary on Web documents without displayed on a Web browser.
+Comment Tags are part of the HTML source code that allows the input of text remarks and commentary on Web documents without displayed on a Web browser.

 To the average person, HTML source code may look incomprehensible except for the text that is contained within comment tags.
 These HTML tags are supported by all major Web browsers, but they are not normally scanned by search engine crawlers, at least not by Google.